adamovsky/scaffold/CONTRIBUTING.md

 To solve a problem we want to break it down from the outside inward.

+First, we create the empty container to form an integration point.

+Second, we build the components that will be integrated into the container.

+Third,s we assemble the components into a polished deliverable.

 ### Example

 Let's take a page with a form on it.